Acting Chief Executive Officer – Helen Joyce

 Chief Financial Officer - Samantha Taylor

-Samantha Taylor is a Fellow Chartered Accountant with over twenty years of experience in a wide range of industries and roles.
+Samantha Taylor is a Fellow Chartered Accountant with over twenty-five years of accounting and business experience in a variety of public and private sector roles.

-Since the MAT formation and growth, the CFO has concentrated on quickly developing an effective MAT-wide finance and purchasing team, centralising processes and procedures, and obtaining cost-savings through efficiencies.
+The MAT continues to grow with seven schools as of September 2021.
+During this formation and growth, the CFO has concentrated on quickly developing an effective MAT-wide finance and purchasing team, with centralised processes, controls and procedures.
+There also continues to be focus on value for money, financially supporting school improvement plans, and obtaining cost-savings through efficiencies.

 Paul Singleton - Director of School Standards